ilosamaRAIL/.github/portfolio/iR_Portfolio.md

 ## Miscellaneous
 ### New PIS system decoupled from vanilla PIS systems
-For my work-in-progress ICE 3 mod, I wanted more control and possibilities of the PIS, so I decided to write my own PIS system (which can also support station announcements if supplied with the necessary audio ressources).
+For my heavy work-in-progress ICE 3 mod, I wanted more control and possibilities of the PIS, so I decided to write my own PIS system (which can also support station announcements if supplied with the necessary audio ressources).
 A simplified EBuLa display has been also based on this PIS system.
 ![](img/Misc/20250726162743_1.jpg)

 https://github.com/user-attachments/assets/dc7c76e6-16dd-47ae-ac0a-7f1a5abef562

 https://github.com/user-attachments/assets/f3cd90de-13ba-4bb3-a5cc-64e2a173d86f

+(turn on audio on this video to hear the announcements)

 ### Other models
 Before Salzburg - Rosenheim was announced, I was working on a BR 111 on my own, a model which since then hasn't been worked on further, yet I'm still sort of proud of it.